argentlabs/argent-contracts-starknet/examples/webauthn/README.md

 Some parts of the testing process cannot be automated, so manual testing is required.
 Below is a list of scenarios that need to be tested.
 Please add any additional cases if you find them missing:
-Here is the list of everything that needs to be tested (please add more if you find any missing case):

 - Test every on every major browser (sorted by most used)
   - [ ] Chrome